thosgood/this-weeks-finds/markdown/101-151/week127.md

 Laplacian on *vector fields* on the torus.
 So ignoring those darn zero eigenvalues the whole integrand here is

-det(laplacian)^n/2^ det(laplacian\')
+det(laplacian)^n/2^ det(laplacian')

-where \"laplacian\" is the Laplacian on real-valued functions and \" laplacian\' \" is the Laplacian on vector fields.
-Now these determinants aren\'t well-defined functions on the space of conformal structures;
+where "laplacian" is the Laplacian on real-valued functions and " laplacian' " is the Laplacian on vector fields.
+Now these determinants aren't well-defined functions on the space of conformal structures;
-they\'re really sections of certain \"determinant bundles\".
+they're really sections of certain "determinant bundles".
 But in this situation, the determinant bundle for the Laplacian on vector fields *just so happens* to be the 13th tensor power of the determinant bundle for the Laplacian on functions - so the whole expression above is a well-defined function on the space of conformal structures, and thence on moduli space, precisely when n = 26!!!

-Now this \"just so happens\" cannot really be a coincidence.
+Now this "just so happens" cannot really be a coincidence.
 There *are* no coincidences in mathematics.
-That\'s why it pays to be paranoid when you\'re a mathematician: nothing is random, everything fits into a grand pattern, it\'s all just staring you in the face if you\'d only notice it.
-(Chaitin has convincingly argued otherwise using Goedel\'s theorem, and certainly some patterns in mathematics seem \"purely accidental\", but right now I\'m just waxing rhapsodic, expressing a feeling one sometimes gets\....)
+That's why it pays to be paranoid when you're a mathematician: nothing is random, everything fits into a grand pattern, it's all just staring you in the face if you'd only notice it.
+(Chaitin has convincingly argued otherwise using Goedel's theorem, and certainly some patterns in mathematics seem "purely accidental", but right now I'm just waxing rhapsodic, expressing a feeling one sometimes gets\....)

-Indeed, look at the proof in Nash\'s book that one of these determinant bundles is the 13th tensor power of the other - I think this result is due to Mumford, but Nash\'s proof is easy to read.
+Indeed, look at the proof in Nash's book that one of these determinant bundles is the 13th tensor power of the other - I think this result is due to Mumford, but Nash's proof is easy to read.
 What does he do?
 He works out the first Chern class of both bundles using the index theorem for families, and he gets something involving the Todd genus - and the Todd genus, as we all know, is defined using the same function

 x / (1 - e^x^) = -1 + x/2 - x^2^/12 + \...

-that we talked about in \"[week126](week126.html)\" when computing the zero-point energy of the bosonic string!
-And yet again, it\'s that darn -1/12 in the power series expansion that makes everything tick.
-That\'s where the 13 comes from!
-It\'s all an elaborate conspiracy!
+that we talked about in "[week126](week126.html)" when computing the zero-point energy of the bosonic string!
+And yet again, it's that darn -1/12 in the power series expansion that makes everything tick.
+That's where the 13 comes from!
+It's all an elaborate conspiracy!

-But of course the conspiracy is far grander than I\'ve even begun to let on.
-If we keep digging away at it, we\'re eventually led to nothing other than\....
+But of course the conspiracy is far grander than I've even begun to let on.
+If we keep digging away at it, we're eventually led to nothing other than\....

 ::: {align="CENTER"}
 MONSTROUS MOONSHINE!!!
 :::

-But I don\'t have the energy to talk about *that* now.
+But I don't have the energy to talk about *that* now.
 For more, try:

-7\) Richard E. Borcherds, What is moonshine?, talk given upon winning the Fields medal, preprint available as [math.QA/9809110](http://xxx.lanl.gov/abs/math.QA/9809110).
+7) Richard E. Borcherds, What is moonshine?, talk given upon winning the Fields medal, preprint available as [math.QA/9809110](http://xxx.lanl.gov/abs/math.QA/9809110).

-8\) Peter Goddard, The work of R. E. Borcherds, preprint available as [math.QA/9808136](http://xxx.lanl.gov/abs/math.QA/9808136).
+8) Peter Goddard, The work of R. E. Borcherds, preprint available as [math.QA/9808136](http://xxx.lanl.gov/abs/math.QA/9808136).

-Okay, if you\'ve actually read this far, you deserve a treat.
-First, try this cartoon, which you\'ll see is quite relevant:
+Okay, if you've actually read this far, you deserve a treat.
+First, try this cartoon, which you'll see is quite relevant:

-9\) Cartoon by J. F. Cartier,
+9) Cartoon by J. F. Cartier,
 <http://www.physik.uni-frankfurt.de/~jr/gif/cartoon/cart0785.gif>

-Second, let\'s calculate the determinant of an operator A whose eigenvalues are the numbers 1, 2, 3, \....
+Second, let's calculate the determinant of an operator A whose eigenvalues are the numbers 1, 2, 3, \....
 You can think of this operator as the Hamiltonian for the wave equation on the circle, where we only keep the right-moving modes.
 As I already said, the zeta function of this operator is the Riemann zeta function.
-This function has ζ\'(0) = -ln(2 π)/2, so using our cute formula relating determinants and zeta functions, we get
+This function has ζ'(0) = -ln(2 π)/2, so using our cute formula relating determinants and zeta functions, we get

-det(A) = exp(-ζ\'(0)) = (2 π)^1/2^ .
+det(A) = exp(-ζ'(0)) = (2 π)^1/2^ .

 Just for laughs, if we pretend that the determinant of A is the product of its eigenvalues as in the finite-dimensional case, we get: